-We regretted not to have an adventure offered at Tanna Volcano.
+We regretted not having an adventure offered at Tanna Volcano.
 Our experience at Millenium Cave was totally different, and we could not have wished for a better tour.

 5. Can kids hike Millenium Cave?

-Millenium Cave is too adventurous for young kids who would struggle going up and down the ladders.
+Millennium Cave is too adventurous for young kids who would struggle going up and down the ladders.
 But this should not stop their parents from joining the tour.
-Women at the village can look after the young children while the rest of the family goes on the hike.
-When I was by myself killing time in another Ni-van village, many children happy to find a new face to play with.
+Women in the village can look after the young children while the rest of the family goes on the hike.
+When I was by myself killing time in another Ni-van village, many children were happy to find a new face to play with.

 They can also organise more family-friendly tours from their village to the river or the jungle.